While we’d all like to think we’re sound judges of character, the truth is that many times, there’s more than meets the eye with job candidates.

 Plus, when it comes to the employment choices you make, there are potential consequences to a bad hire.
 If you hire an employee who becomes involved in serious misconduct situations or is caught participating in illegal activities, your organization may be held accountable for negligent hiring or retention of the worker.
 This could lead to losing thousands, or even millions of dollars if a lawsuit is filed against the company.

 Or, consider your employee’s credentials.
 If a candidate isn’t properly trained, it could reflect poorly on your business and endanger your company.
 This might sound dramatic, but there are plenty of real-life examples where this has happened, including when the CEO of Yahoo was ousted after falsifying information on his resume, damaging the reputation of one of the most well-known organizations in the world.
+Click on the link below to learn how we work with small to medium businesses.

 When it comes to the do’s and don’ts of an employment verification process, it’s important to start by reviewing your local, state and national regulations.
 Below, we explore a few employee screening best practices.